CaseyG5/guessing-game-web/README.md

 generated using, which I call the "House Number" (as in a gambling establishment).
 - Then using conditional statements display one of the messages in the problem statement, depending on whether the player's guess was too low, too high, or correct.
-I decided I wanted to color the text of this feedback blue, red, and green, respectively.
+I decided I wanted to color the text of this feedback blue, red, and green, respectively, so that players able to see color would have an additional visual cue.
 - When the player makes the correct guess, the "Guess" button is removed because the game is over; they can reload the page to play again.
 - If the player guesses correctly within 7 attempts, then the number of guesses is displayed